Skip to content

 1. In the left navigation menu, click Deploy.

-3. Click Next to promote the API to production.
-Now you can publish the API
+3. In the Configure & Deploy pane, click Next to promote the API to production.

-5. In the Lifecycle Management pane, click Publish.
-This changes the status of the API to Published.
+2. In the Lifecycle Management pane, click Publish.
+This changes the API status to Published.

-Now, an application developer can discover the API, subscribe to it and then invoke it.
+Now, application developers can discover the API, subscribe to it, and invoke it.

 1. Go to the API Developer Portal and click Applications on the top menu.